 Let’s assume that a marketer intends to redirect its buyers to its landing webpage via a QR code.
 Now, if the encoded data is the webpage address in the code, it is a typical static code.
 Once you create it, there is no way to change the encoded data.

 Now imagine a twist in this scene.
 As per the recent business changes, the marketer now wishes to redirect the buyers to a new website.
 This means that the marketer will need to make a new static code, as the already existing is non-editable.

-Changing the dynamic code does not mean modifying the code itself.
+The QR Code itself will not and can not change when editing the contents.
 It actually means modifying the redirection such that the user visits an intended new site.
 This is taken care at the generator website.

 Dynamic QR codes work smoothly by holding a short URL link, which redirects to the target site registered against that URL.
 They are editable!